bloom-works/organ-donation-reform/procurement/1_procurement.md

 ---

->“We don’t have the in-depth IT staff to have an understanding whether the things are being built are good”
+>“We don’t have the in-depth IT staff to have an understanding whether the things are being built are good.”
 >
 > _- HHS Official_